Millepora dichotoma: Reproduction

 Reproduction occurs between April and May, but gametes can be present through June.
 A synchronized release of gametes is used to facilitate external fertilization.
 Male gametes are broadcast slightly before females release their eggs in order to achieve a higher success rate.
 During their multi-month reproduction period, there are multiple distinct times of gamete release.
 Fertilized gametes will disperse with currents and eventually settle on the seafloor to establish or add to colonies.
 After their planktonic stage, the polyps will settle and adhere to hard substrates, become hosts to symbiotic zooxanthellae, and build calcareous skeletons.

 Threats

-M. dichotoma does not currently have an extinction concern but does encounter human caused harm.
-They can sustain damage from humans walking, snorkeling, and diving on and around them.
+M. dichotoma was classified as Endangered by the IUCN in 2022.
+Like others in the genus, it encounters physical damage from human activity, such as walking, snorkeling, and diving on and around them.
 Fragmentation of their colonies can create distinct structural changes.
 Growth may change from more fragile forms, such as lace-like, to a thicker and less fragile form, like box-work.
 Additionally, areas with anthropogenic nutrient addition have seen lower numbers of M. Dichotoma when observed over long periods of time.
-Similar to other coral species that are supported by symbiotic zooxanthellae, M. Dichotoma responds to increases in ocean temperatures with bleaching events.
+Similar to other coral species that are supported by symbiotic zooxanthellae, M. Dichotoma responds strongly to increases in ocean temperatures with bleaching events.